AckeeCZ/redux-worker/README.md

 > ### Current Limitations
 >
-> -   Import files (container selectors in our case) with `require.context` is really easy, but really slow solution.
+> -   Import files (container selectors in our case) with `require.context` is really easy, but really slow.
 Particularly, when we need to search for those files also in `node_modules`.
 This may be solved with a Webpack plugin.

 ---